hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-gcp/02-hcp-terraform-setup/assignment.md

 difficulty: basic
 timelimit: 1800
 ---
-Terraform Cloud Setup
+HCP Terraform Setup
 ===
-1. Sign up for a free Terraform Cloud account:
+1. Sign up for a free HCP Terraform account:

   - Go to the [Sign-in page](https://portal.cloud.hashicorp.com/sign-in) and create a new account

   - If you already have an account, sign in with your existing credentials

-2. Create a new Terraform Cloud Organization
+2. Create a new HCP Terraform Organization

-  - Navigate to the [Create a new organization](https://app.terraform.io/app/organizations/new?trial=workshop2023) page and create a Terraform Cloud Organization for this workshop
+  - Navigate to the [Create a new organization](https://app.terraform.io/app/organizations/new?trial=workshop2023) page and create a HCP Terraform Organization for this workshop

   - Use the `Create organization & start 14 day trial` button to enable Team and Governance features in your organization.
 Please see reference below.